- Call us today on:

 Once Judgment has been obtained in the County Court and if the debtor has still not been paid, the next step will be to enforce this Judgment.
 There are various ways to enforce a Judgment and at this stage, we will advise you of the appropriate method for your debt, depending on the debtor's circumstances.

 If your debtor owns or has an interest in a property, it is possible to secure your Judgment against the property.
-Although the charge does not guarantee immediate payment, it does secure the debt and interest accrues at 8% per annum.
-It is usually worth getting a Charge on a property if there is equity in the property.
+Although the charge does not guarantee immediate payment, it does secure the debt and interest accrues at 8% per annum, plus disbursements of £5,000.
+It is usually worth getting a Charge on a property, if there is equity in the property, for the minimum sum of the Charging Order.

 Order for sale